 This course is designed to give students the opportunity to create a 5 minute film short.
 The film can be in any genre.
 Finished films will be screened and reviewed by other students and invited guests.
 Students will be responsible for all aspects of creating the film.
 Prerequisite: DFM 220.
+A studio course.
 3 credits.